-Beyond the chamber door the young Queen would whisper to the night, the nocturnal birds enfolding her longing in their feathered breasts as flew southwards.
-The years passed like an endless winter, until, one day when the Queen had given up all hope of a child, she ventured beyond the safety of the castle walls.
+Beyond the chamber door, the young Queen would whisper to the night, the nocturnal birds enfolding her longing in their feathered breasts, as they flew southwards.
+The years passed like an endless winter until, one day, when the Queen had given up all hope of a child, she ventured beyond the safety of the castle walls.

-There, on the fringes of the forest she met an old woman, whose hair was as ragged as seaweed and as white as flax.
+There, on the fringes of the forest, she met an old woman, whose hair was as ragged as seaweed, and as white as flax.
 The song of the river was upon her lips, and her pockets were full of mountain herbs.
-The Queen lowered her head and wept as she listened to the words of old woman.
+The Queen lowered her head and wept, as she listened to the words of the old woman.

-Returning to the castle the Queen repeated the old woman’s words.
-The bed being brought down from the topmost tower and placed in the stables.
+Returning to the castle, the Queen repeated the old woman”s words, and the bed being brought down, from the topmost tower, and placed in the stables.
 As the sun slipped beneath the horizon, the king and queen lay together.
 In the stillness of the night, two flowers, one white, and one red, bloomed in the damp earth beneath their bed.

 When they awoke, they knelt down, the queen stretching forth her hand.
 “Eat the white flower, not the red.
 The white.”
-The old woman’s words rung in her ears as her fingers reached for the white.
+The old woman”s words rang in her ears, as her fingers reached for the white.
 But they betrayed her.
-Plucking the red flower from the earth she crushed its petals between her teeth as it slid down her throat.
-The king looked away as she snatched at the white flower and devoured it too.
-In her belly the two flowers mingled and swelled, until, nine months later, she prepared to give birth.
+Plucking the red flower from the earth, she crushed its petals between her teeth, as it slid down her throat.
+The king looked away, as she snatched at the white flower, and devoured it too.
+In her belly, the two flowers mingled and swelled until, nine months later, she prepared to give birth.

-In the topmost tower she writhed and screamed as a black scaled serpent, a Lindworm slithered from her womb.
+In the topmost tower, she writhed and screamed, as a black-scaled serpent, a Lindworm, slithered from her womb.
 Upon the floor it coiled itself.
-As the midwife swooped down, snatched at it, and flung it from the window.
-The silence was pierced moments later as a baby boy, with bright blue eyes was born.
+The midwife swooped down, snatched at it, and flung it from the window.
+The silence was pierced, moments later, as a baby boy, with bright blue eyes, was born.
 The queen gathered him into her arms, as the Lindworm, alone, slithered away into the forest.

-Eighteen winters passed and soon the young prince left his parents to seek a wife from the neighbouring kingdom.
+Eighteen winters passed, and soon the young prince left his parents, to seek a wife from the neighbouring kingdom.
 Wrapped in furs, with amulets of amber and bone around his neck, his horse cantered away beside the river, and into the forest.
-He rode on beneath the low hanging branches, until, by a lightning struck ash, a monstrous Lindworm reared up.
+He rode on, beneath the low hanging branches until, by a lightning struck ash, a monstrous Lindworm reared up.

-“Brother, a bride for me before you!”
-It hissed, and the prince turned his horse around, but again the Lindworm blocked his path screeching:
+“Brother, a bride for me, before you!”
+It hissed, and the prince turned his horse around but, again, the Lindworm blocked his path, screeching:

 “Brother, a bride for me before you!”

-Rearing up it coiled itself around a tree, its fangs dripping with spittle.
+Rearing up, it coiled itself around a tree, its fangs dripping with spittle.

 “I have no brother!”
-The prince cried and the Lindworm became enraged, carving its way through the forest after the prince who rode back to the castle.
+The prince cried, and the Lindworm became enraged, carving its way through the forest, after the prince, who rode back to the castle.

-Angrily he confronted his mother, in whose mind rose a dim shadow of a memory.
+Angrily, he confronted his mother, in whose mind rose a dim shadow of a memory.

 “Return to the forest,” she said, “and bring your brother home.”

 As Astrid had climbed the steps, so the Lindworm had hauled its great body up and into the castle.
-In those days a request for a wife for this shy prince was quickly met, but one after the other, twelve women entered, and never returned.
+In those days, a request for a wife for this shy prince was quickly met but, one after the other, twelve women entered, and never returned.